damdo/k8s-haproxy-peer-sync/README.md

 - [ ] compose url string properly
 - [ ] dynamically generated user/password in initContainer for DataPlaneAPI basic auth cfg
 - [x] DataPlaneAPI listen only on localhost
+- [ ] avoid crashing at the beginning?